clarkduvall/serpy/README.rst

 **serpy** is a super simple object serialization framework built for speed.
+**serpy** serializes complex datatypes (Django Models, custom classes, ...) to simple native types (dicts, lists, strings, ...).
+The native types can easily be converted to JSON or any other format needed.

+The goal of **serpy** is to be able to do this *simply*, *reliably*, and *quickly*.
+Since serializers are class based, they can be combined, extended and customized with very little code duplication.
 Compared to other popular Python serialization frameworks like `marshmallow
 <http://marshmallow.readthedocs.org>`_ or `Django Rest Framework Serializers
 <http://www.django-rest-framework.org/api-guide/serializers/>`_ **serpy** is at
 least an `order of magnitude
 <http://serpy.readthedocs.org/en/latest/performance.html>`_ faster.

 Source
 ======